Division of School Improvement (SI), formerly known as the Program Monitoring and Interventions Division, supports the state’s goals

 A major responsibility of the division is to implement the requirements of Texas

 Education Code (TEC), Chapter 39, Subchapter E, Accreditation Interventions and Sanctions.
-The division intervenes with LEAs and campuses that earn
+The division intervenes with districts and campuses that earn

 a rating of Improvement Required (IR) through the State Accountability System.
-These LEAs and
+These districts and

 campuses engage in improvement planning and continuous monitoring through the